kyrylo-sovailo/devtemplate/README.md

 #### Suported operative systems
  - Deabian (binary `.deb` files)

+#### Suported compilers
+Normally CMake would handle compilers for you.
+Unfortunately GTest, the most popular C++ testing framework, managed to royally mess the things up.
+To link agains GTest on Windows, compiler-specific commands are needed.
+Supported compilers:

+ - Microsoft Visual Studio
+ - LLVM/Clang
+ - MinGW

 #### How to use
  1. Clone the repository.
  2. Rename `devtemplate` in `CMakeLists.txt` to something else.